Shark attacks and whale migration in Western Australia

 The main predators/scavengers of whales in the Indian and Southern oceans are killer whales and great white sharks.

-Great whites have had 17 years of recovery as a protected species in WA waters (since 1999).
+Great whites have been a protected species in WA waters since 1999.
 Whenever possible they feast on weak, injured and dead whales, with a taste for vulnerable humpback calves that are born during the northern migration from Antarctica and escorted by their mothers to and from the Kimberley where they are nurtured during winter and spring.

 During their journeys south to the Antarctic from WA's northern waters, usually beginning around August, humpbacks swim closer to the shore and hug the bays because it better protects their young.